maddigits/maddigits.github.com/_posts/2013-06-27-persistence-base.md

 ## WIP

-This is a almost-infinite-work-in-progress, so, feel free to made pull-requests, suggestions and report eventual bugs.
+This is a almost-infinite-work-in-progress, so, feel free to make pull-requests, suggestions and report eventual bugs.